liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 you need only set dependencies on modules whose packages you need.

 Each module's manifest lists the packages the module depends on.
-Using a build environment, such as Gradle, Maven, or Ant/Ivy, the developer can set dependencies on each package's module.
+Using a build environment such as Gradle, Maven, or Ant/Ivy, the developer can set dependencies on each package's module.
 At build time, the dependency framework verifies the entire dependency chain, downloading all newly specified modules.
-The same thing happens at runtime (and this is the key difference), where the OSGi runtime knows exactly which modules depend on which other modules (failing fast if any dependency is unmet).
+The same thing happens at runtime: the OSGi runtime knows exactly which modules depend on which other modules (failing fast if any dependency is unmet).
 Dependency management is explicit and enforced automatically upfront.

 Versioning is independent for each Liferay module and its exported packages.
 You can use a specific package version by depending on the version of the module that exports it.
-And you're free to use a mix of Liferay modules in the versions you want (but remember, "With great power comes great responsibility"; so unless you really know what you are doing, use the same version of each module you depend on).
+And you're free to use a mix of Liferay modules in the versions you want (but remember, "With great power comes great responsibility," so unless you really know what you are doing, use the same version of each module you depend on).

 For all its modules, @product@ uses [Semantic Versioning](http://semver.org).
-It's a standard that enables API authors to automatically communicate programmatic compatibility of a package or module as it relates to dependent consumers and API implementations.
+It's a standard that enables API authors to communicate programmatic compatibility of a package or module automatically as it relates to dependent consumers and API implementations.
 If a package is programmatically (i.e., semantically) incompatible with a project, Bnd (used in Liferay Workspace) fails that project's build immediately.
-Developers not using Bnd, can manually check package versions in each dependency module's manifest.
+Developers not using Bnd can check package versions manually in each dependency module's manifest.

 Semantic Versioning also gives module developers flexibility to specify a version range of packages and modules to depend on.
 In other words, if several